ipni/specs/reader-privacy.md

 ### Threat Modelling

-There are three actors involved into the IPNI workflow: provider, client and indexer.
-Providers update index by publishing advertisements.
+There are three actors involved into the IPNI workflow: Publisher, Client and IPNI.
+Publishers update index by publishing Advertisements.
-Indexer advertisements are signed by their publishers and can be authenticated.
+Advertisements are signed by their Publishers and can be authenticated.
 Advertisements are organised in a chain and are ingested strictly in order.
-It's not possible to reorder advertisements wihtout forking the chain.
-Advertisements processing is idempotent - re-ingesting the same advertismeent twice shouldn't affect the indexer's state.
+It's not possible to reorder Advertisements wihtout having to fork the chain.
+Advertisements processing is idempotent - re-ingesting the same Advertismeent twice doesn't affect IPNI state.
 The IPNI specification is agnostic to transport protocols so particular protocol choice is up to the implementation.
-Compromised publisher's identity is out of scope of this specification.
+Compromised Publisher's identity is out of scope of this specification.

 Clients consume index by performing CID lookups.
-This specification introduces additional hashing and encryption that aim to prevent a passive observer from being able to infer what data is being looked up by spying at the client to indexer traffic.
+This specification introduces additional hashing and encryption that aim to prevent a Passive Observer from being able to infer what data is being looked up by spying at the Client to IPNI traffic.
 The exact communicaton protocol is out of scope for this specification however it should be chosen carefully to prevent MITM attacks.
-Before Writer Privacy upgrade a passive observer could deobfuscate the content by building a `hash(Multihash)` to `Multihash` map.
+Before Writer Privacy upgrade a Passive Observer could deobfuscate the content by building a `HASH2` to `MH` map.
 That however will not be possible eventually as mentioned in the [Security](#security) section.

-Provider records returned to client lookups do not contain any authentication data.
-It's possible for a malicious / buggy indexer to
+`EncProviderRecord`s do not contain any authentication data.
+It's possible for a malicious IPNI to
-present a wrong dataset to the client.
-Clients can tackle that problem by excluding such indexers from their pool.
-Returning wrong datasets will eventually affect the indexer's reputation score - these efforts are already in progress.
-Data integrity is inbuilt into IPFS - clients can verify that the data returned by a storage provider matches the CID.
-So even if indexer get compromised that will not compromise the data itself.
+present a wrong dataset to the Client.
+Clients can tackle that by excluding such IPNIs from their pool.
+Returning wrong datasets will eventually affect the IPNI's reputation score - these efforts are already in progress.
+Data integrity is inbuilt into IPFS - Clients can verify that the data returned by a Storage Provider matches the CID.
+So even if an IPNI get compromised that will not compromise the data itself.

-## Implementation

-This section goes through Reader Privacy protocol, hashing and cryptography choices as well as explains some less obvious details for the implementations to consider.

-### Hashing

-SHA256 must be used as a hashing function.
-To avoid collisions between the hashes calculated from the same value but for different purposes (for example to derive an encryption key versus derive a lookup key) a constant string can be appended to the value before calculating a hash over it.
-For example
-`sha256("AESGCM" + multihash)` to derive an encryption key and `sha256("CR_DOUBLEHASH" + multihash)` to calculate a second hash over the multihash.

-All hashed data that is used for lookups must be of `Multihash` format with `SHA_256` codec.
-Double hashed data must use `DBL_SHA_256` codec.

-Multihashes must be prepended with `CR_DOUBLEHASH` before calculating a second hash.

-### Encryption

-AES in GCM mode must be used for encryption.
-AES keys must be 32-bytes long and be derived from the passpharse by calculating a SHA256 over it.
-AES keys must be prepended with `AESGCM` before hashing them over.
-One particular detail - is a careful choice of 12-byte IV.
-IPNI expects an explicit instruction to delete a record (comparing to the DHT where records expire).
-Hence the IPNI server needs to be able to compare encrypted values without having to decrypt them as that would require a key that it is unaware of.
-That means that the IV needs to be deterministically chosen so that `enc(IV, passphrase, payload)` produces the same output for the same passpharase + payload pair.
-One strategy could be to deterministically derive an IV from the passphrase or to generate it randomly and store the mapping on the client side.
-The IPNI specification doesn't enforce how an IV should be chosen and leaves that up to the client to decide.

-Encrypted payload must have nonce encoded in it: `nonce || enc(payload)`, where `nonce` is 12 bytes long.

 ### Data Formats

-* All binary data must be b58 encoded when transferred over the wire.
+All binary data must be b58 encoded when transferred over the wire.
-* `ProviderRecordKey`s must be created by concatenating binary `PeerID` with binary `ContextID`.
-There is no need for extra length / separators as they are already encoded as a part of the `Multihash` format.

 ## Related Resources
 ​